emteajay/Twitter_Streaming/README.md

 'obama'.
 We then stored each of these as a hash object containing the screenname of the person who sent the tweet and the text of the tweet in an array called stored_tweets.
 From this array, we created a words array the extracted every word from the text of every tweet.
-From this words array, we constructed a hash of frequencies in which we calculated the number of times a word appeard over our data.
+From this words array, we constructed a hash of frequencies in which we calculated the number of times each word appeard over our data.

 This is a really cool tool for extracting data, and I plan on using it more in the future.
 I hope this little tutorial (along with the complete files above) helps anyone who is remotely interested in getting some twitter data.
 I just learned